Article by Category

 “Even in her 70s she could still beat all of us until she got Alzheimer’s,” said Purmort, who took after her mom as an athlete in track, volleyball and softball.

-Kim said her mother greatly enjoyed the movie — starring Geena Davis, Tom Hanks, Madonna and Rosie O’Donnell — except for a few aspects that were not accurate, mainly the heavy drinking of the manager (played by Hanks) along with the scene where the ladies snuck out and got plastered.
+Nancy's daughter said her mother greatly enjoyed the movie — starring Geena Davis, Tom Hanks, Madonna and Rosie O’Donnell — except for a few aspects that were not accurate, mainly the heavy drinking of the manager (played by Hanks) along with the scene where the ladies snuck out and got plastered.
 “They (the league) were very strict,” Cato had said.

 Her mother’s reluctance was strikingly similar to the opening scene of the movie, in which Dottie, the slugging catcher in the story, was a grandmother and had no interest in accepting an invitation to an AAGPBL reunion, but her daughter practically shoved her out the door.
-“You’re GOING!,” the daughter commanded.
+“You’re GOING!,” the daughter commented.

 The Dottie character did make the trip, by bus, and was glad that she did, breaking into a big smile once she arrived and saw dozens of her former teammates and rivals.